amitjangra9518/Blog-Management-API/README.md

 ## Amit Jangra

-Computer Science Engineering Student
+**Computer Science Engineering Student**

-GitHub:
+### GitHub

 https://github.com/amitjangra9518

 ---

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.
+Your support motivates further improvements and helps others discover the project.

+Happy Coding! 🚀